 Family genetics and gum disease

 If you have a family history of gum disease, then you are more likely to have problems with your gums.
-Studies have found that children of parents with periodontitis are as much more likely to have the bacteria thought to be responsible for causing plaque and eventually periodontal disease.
+Studies have found that children of parents with periodontitis are more likely to have the bacteria thought to be responsible for causing plaque and eventually periodontal disease.

 It is thought that genetic factors may have a critical role in half the cases of periodontal disease.
 For example, some people with severe periodontal disease have genetic factors that affect the immune factor interleukin-1 (IL-1), a cytokine involved in the inflammatory response.
 Such individuals are up to 20 times more likely to develop advanced periodontitis than those without these genetic factors.
 Early onset and rapidly progressive periodontal disease also have strong genetic components.